Descanonge/tomate/docs/source/scanning.rst

 This conversion will only happen if the 'units' attribute on the CoordScan and its parent Coord are defined and different.
-By default the CoordScan object will inherit the units of its parent Coord, but this might not reflect the units inside the files !
+By default the CoordScan object will inherit the units of its parent Coord, but this might not reflect the units inside the files!
 You can set the CoordScan units by scanning attributes, or by accessing it::

   cstr.current_fg.cs['time'].units = '...'